 Begin at Chautauqua Park, and hike up the road to the Bluebell Shelter.
 Follow the signs for the Royal Arch.
 After going over Sentinel Pass and descending steeply, you will curve around the bottom of the 4th Flatiron.
 Finding the bottom of the right side of the Fifth is slightly difficult on a first visit.
 The Tangen Towers are between the 4th and 5th Flatirons.
 Head up to the south of the Tangen Towers and then left towards the bottom of the Fifth.
-Bushwacking may be required.
+Bushwhacking may be required; however, you can reach the right side after going uphill from the Royal Arch and heading right.
 To reach the left side of the east face, continue to the Royal Arch, and then head straight uphill.
-There is a dirty flatironette in front of the Fifth, so keep this in mind when trying to find the start of your route.
+There is a dirty flatironette in front and right of the Fifth, so keep this in mind when trying to find the start of your route.

 Mountain Project's determination of some of the classic, most popular, highest rated routes for Fifth Flatiron:

 Northeast Face 5.6 4c 14 V S 4b

 Locate the Fifth Flatiron, and then on its lower right-hand side, find a 3' wide chimney with a few resident trees, called The North Chimney.To the right of The North Chimney, the face reaches a low point on the northern-most margin of the East Face.
 From this low point, climb up the entire Flatiron to the ridge up top.
 The rock is good and solid but has more lichen than the popular routes on the First-Third Flatirons.
 This route gets, and deserves, a star in Rossiter's book.I will describe t...[more]
 Browse More Classics in CO

 Heroic photo of climbers on next peak to North.